 Subsequently, likely targets of hostile vehicles are spaces occupied by a critical mass of people at a particular time, where the aim of an attack is to cause death/injury to large numbers of people.
 The driver of a hostile vehicle may not necessarily obey traffic road rules.
 On that basis, inherent danger in not taking this into account when conducting a site assessment.
 All too often, security measures have been installed under the assumption that a vehicle will not, for example, travel the wrong way down a one-way street.

-Tradetech Services Australia is focused on preventing vehicular access to crowded places to help mitigate the risk of a terrorist attack.
+Tradetech Services Australia is focused on preventing vehicular access to crowded places to help mitigate the risk of a malicious or terrorist attack.
 The suggested counter-measures may also be valuable in other situations, such as protecting pedestrians on footpaths from dangerous or drunk drivers.
-The methods of hostile vehicle attack may include
+The methods of hostile vehicle attack may include-

 Crowded places do not have to be buildings and can include open spaces such as parks and pedestrian malls.
 A crowded place will not necessarily be crowded at all times: crowd densities may vary between day and night, by season, and may be temporary, as in the case of sporting events, open air festivals, or one-off events.